kvebers/Born2BeRoot/README.md

 # UnixFABETS GUIDE to Born2BeRoot #
 ## WARNING I AM UNIXFABET, so be aware of that ##

+UnixFABET person who dosen't coprehend unix.

-Hey, this is my first time toching linux and using OS, without grafical interface, so if you are feeling the same, you might have a read!
+Hey, this is my first time toching linux and using OS without grafical interface.
+So if you are expiuriencing the same have a read!
 But, I aint an expert in this is so be aware of that fact, so there might be some errors.

 #### Some cool stuff you can do to improve your own workflow and experiment with the code later, is to take snapshoots and revert. back to the versions that you did not understand or where you have worries that you did an incorrect setup